feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
+#> [1] "Gather current and reliable information about the economic situation in Algeria, including key indicators such as GDP growth, main industries, and challenges."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> caf0e769-4316-4d9d-b1f4-9ee0ad6efe85
+#> cad2bb9e-2b68-4bc2-8214-0ad51f3235a6
 #>
 #> [[2]]$agent_name
 #> [1] "summarizer"